 Although widely available in food, the body must first convert CoQ to a more suitable form, specifically coenzyme Q10.
 Research has determined that with age, the rate of conversion declines, usually starting in the mid thirties, which can have some negative consequences.

-Ok, what does coenzyme Q10 do?
+What does coenzyme Q10 do?

 CoQ spends most of it's time in the mitochondrial membranes of the your bodies cells.
 These little power generators spend virtually their entire lives generating energy for the body.
 They generate roughly 95 percent of the total energy extracted from food.
 Without coenzyme Q10, you would not have enough energy to do even a few reps in the bench press (ouch!).